neondatabase/neon/docs/rfcs/031-sharding-static.md

 be changed.
 This causes excessive sharding for most small tenants, and an upper bound on scale for very large tenants.

-To address `A`, a _splitting_ feature will later be added.
-One shard can split its data into a number of children by doing a special compaction operation to generate image layers broken up child-shard-wise, and then writing out an index*part.json for each child.
+To address this, a _splitting_ feature will later be added.
+One shard can split its data into a number of children by doing a special compaction operation to generate image layers broken up child-shard-wise, and then writing out an `index_part.json` for each child.
 This will then require external coordination (by the control plane) to safely attach these new child shards and then move them around to distribute work.
-The opposite \_merging* operation can also be imagined, but is unlikely to be implemented: once a Tenant has been sharded, the marginal efficiency benefit of merging is unlikely to justify the risk/complexity of implementing such a rarely-encountered scenario.
+The opposite _merging_ operation can also be imagined, but is unlikely to be implemented: once a Tenant has been sharded, the marginal efficiency benefit of merging is unlikely to justify the risk/complexity of implementing such a rarely-encountered scenario.